 Included: AIARE Field Book, Student Resources, use of BCA beacon, probe and shovel.

-Not Included: Transportation and toll fees, accommodations, food, and guide gratuity.
+Not Included: Transportation, accommodations, food, and guide gratuity.

 Required gear: Alpine Touring Ski/Splitboard setup or snowshoes.
 Full winter backcountry gear.
 See our gear list on this page.